Monty-2003/DS_project1/README.md

 ## Description

-We conducted sentiment analysis to determine if Amazon book reviews have a positive average sentiment across categories.
+We conducted sentiment analysis to determine if Amazon book reviews have a positive average sentiment across various categorical classifications.
 To drive more impactful results, we expanded our scope to identify predictive factors behind a user’s review.
 By using a tree-based model like random forest or decision tree, we aimed to find the most significant variables influencing reviews for future authors.
 ## Section 1: Software and platform

 ### Types of software used for the project